TopBiketoursPortugal/TopBikeToursPortugal/content/posts/recommendations-to-pack-for-a-cycling-holiday.en.md

 *Helmet:* Although is not mandatory you should wear it.
 Bring your own or use the one that is provided by us.

+## **Bicycle Bag:**

-**Bicycle Bag:** Your bicycle must have a place to keep your essential items.
-The bicycle provided in all our cycling packages will have installed one bag for your needs.
+Your bicycle must have a place to keep your essential items.
+The bicycle provided in all our cycling packages will have installed one bag for your items.

 ## **GPS:**